About Us: Overview

-The mission of the SMA Foundation is to accelerate the development of a treatment for Spinal Muscular Atrophy.
+The mission of the SMA Foundation is to accelerate the development of treatments for Spinal Muscular Atrophy.
 SMA is the leading genetic cause of death in young children.

 The SMA Foundation was established in 2003 by Loren Eng and Dinakar Singh, parents of a child with SMA.